A$AP Rocky Charged with Assault in Sweden Following Street Altercation Arrest

 RELATED: Person Involved in A$AP Rocky Street Altercation Is No Longer Suspected of Any Crime

-Though no trail date has been set, Suneson added that the exact trial date is likely to be announced next week by the District Court of Stockholm and that he expects it to last around three days.
+Though no trial date has been set, Suneson said that it is likely to be announced next week by the District Court of Stockholm and that he expects it to last around three days.

-The trial will also rely heavily on eye-witness accounts, alongside video footage and the Court will also decide if the proceedings will be open to the public, according to the public prosecutor.
+The trial will rely heavily on eyewitness accounts alongside video footage and the court will also decide if the proceedings will be open to the public, according to the public prosecutor.

 “There were initially two injured parties in the case; however, the allegations concerning one of these were dropped due to insufficient supporting evidence,” Suneson said.
 “The prosecution I have now brought therefore relates to only one injured party.